 are they using their steering to balance? (this is what we want!)

-the student may have very short glides but with practice the glides will get longer and longer
+the student may have very short glides to start but with practice the glides will get longer and longer

 recognize them for what they do correctly (5 positives for every correction).
 For instance recognize each glide that gets longer without feet touching on the ground.